 The default blocks that come with Gutenberg will take care of most of your needs, but the real power of Gutenberg comes with its most amazing feature – reusable blocks.

 Say you are adding some specific content or element to your pages over and over again.
 Or maybe you plan to use it in the future.
 You can simply add this content to a block and save it as a reusable block (see image below).
 The next time you write a new page or post or edit an existing one, it will be available for you to reuse.
 This way, you can spare yourself the hassle of copying and pasting content from old posts.
 Awesome, right?

 Gutenberg pros and cons

 Blocks also bring a lot of different layout options and flexibility right out of the box.
-This means fewer plugins, page builders, shortcodes and other clutter is needed to manage your content effectively.
+That means you’ll need fewer plugins, page builders, shortcodes, and other clutter to manage your content effectively.

 On the other hand, Gutenberg comes with a learning curve for those who are new to the concept of blocks.
 It’s a relatively advanced page builder that will take some time and effort to master.